snimu/blog/contents/infinite-tool-use/article.md

 Now contrast that with the way an LLM currently writes: It generates text forward-only.
 (Almost) no matter how good it is, it will make mistakes, especially in out-of-distribution (OOD) domains.

-And while we can train it to backtrack and correct those mistakes in the form of **reasoners**, the mistakes themselves are baked into its output, and thus into both its own context window and the user answer.
-The latter is a problem because it makes it hard to produce long, correct outputs, the former because it is confusing to the model itself if the output gets very long.

-Additionally, forward-only generation makes **multi-resolution generation** much more difficult: I as a human can create hundreds of versions of the same article; edit a sentence here and there, write down an idea as a bulletpoint, delete something dumb, turn a bulletpoint into a full section, etc.; in other words, I can interleave actions at different levels of specificity.
+Forward-only generation makes **multi-resolution generation** much more difficult: I as a human can create hundreds of versions of the same article; edit a sentence here and there, write down an idea as a bulletpoint, delete something dumb, turn a bulletpoint into a full section, etc.; in other words, I can interleave actions at different levels of specificity.
 Imagine how confusing it would be to hold all those edits in memory at once!

 Editing through external tools allows for explicit, selective forgetting.
 LLMs on the other hand either need to generate from most general to most specific in order&mdash;a very limiting way of multi-scale generation compared to tool-use&mdash;or generate a confusing mess of edits and re-edits and deletions that aren't true deletions; or re-generate the entire output for every single edit; or just generate the final version all at once.

+And while we can train an LLM to backtrack and correct mistakes in the form of **reasoning RL**, the mistakes themselves are baked into its output, and thus into both its own context window and the user answer.
+The latter is a problem because it makes it hard to produce long, correct outputs, the former because it is confusing to the model itself if the output gets very long.

+Additionally, the Chain of Thought (CoT) of reasoners doesn't address the problem of mistakes in the final answer, even if the CoT contains all the information necessary to produce a great final output, simply because no model is ideal, and sampling errors still happen.
+Of course, we can interleave CoT and user-output; but then we still commit to part of the final output early.

+> To be clear, reasoner RL is a great thing which is highly compatible with and even required for infinite tool use and will go a long way on its own, but infinite tool use can still add to it.
+In a sense, it's the logical conclusion of what a lot of companies are currently working towards.

 More generally, **extremely long contexts** are difficult to manage for LLMs, but might be required for very complex tasks.

 Methods like [Entropix](https://github.com/xjdr-alt/entropix) try to work around these issues by dynamically adapting token-sampling parameters like temperature, by branching and merging on demand, and even backtracking, all based on an external measurement of the model's entropy.
 Good sampling strategies will be valuable no matter what, but leaving the editing decisions to the model itself is likely a more scalable approach, as demonstrated to a degree by current reasoners.

-Speaking of reasoners, Chain of Thought (CoT), often trained via Reinforcement Learning (RL), is a different approach for allowing the models to fix these issues, but it doesn't address the problem of mistakes in the final answer, even if the CoT contains all the information necessary to produce a great final output.
-Of course, we can interleave CoT and user-output; but then we still commit to part of the final output early.

 The final (and correct) step of this evolution is to simply allow the model to continually improve the final answer *before* dumping it on the user.
 Give it access to a full text-editor that is controllable through special text-commands, and see many benefits:

 - Multi-abstraction-scale text generation
 - Effortlessly interleaving those abstraction levels
 - Backtracking via editing

-Additionally, the use of SSMs in this context would enable the following:

-- Extremely long edit and re-edit sessions without exploding costs
-- Selective forgetting of obsolete information over the course of editing
-- Immediate availability of the most up-to-date version of the desired output.

 And the potential issue of going off-course if solved by simply refreshing the model's memory about fine-grained details (specific sections, sentences, words, what the goal of the whole process is, ...) through tool-use.